 [Figures to demonstrate the space required in a standalone toilet in LHA SL/NCC LHDS as compared to the size of a wheelchair]Transfers_2.jpeg

-However it is important to note that these documents are a crucial first step involving minor, cost effective, design considerations to enhance useability based on universal design principles and enable aging in place by means of
+However, it is important to note that these documents are a crucial first step involving minor, cost effective, design considerations to enhance useability based on universal design principles and to enable aging in place by means of:

 • step free door thresholds to entry level and

-• some minor circulation space in front of the toilet pans which can be used by persons using walkers, with options for provision of wall reinforcements so that grabrails can be installed in the future for one toilet, one shower and bathtub (where bathtubs are provided)
+• some minor circulation space in front of the toilet pans, which can be used by people using walkers, with options for the provision of wall reinforcements so that grabrails can be installed in the future for one toilet, one shower and bathtub (where bathtubs are provided).

-LHA (SL and Platinum) were used as a starting point for the NDIS (National disability Insurance Scheme) SDA (Specialist Disability Accommodation).
-However, with significant gaps and unsuitability of design features of LHA (SL and Platinum) for people that require use of mobility equipment that would hinder independent movement, LHA (SL and Platinum) was no longer considered to be suitable for use for NDIS SDA post 2019 introduction of the NDIS SDA Design Standards for new SDA dwellings.
+LHA (SL and Platinum) was used as a starting point for the NDIS (National disability Insurance Scheme) SDA (Specialist Disability Accommodation).
+However, notably with significant gaps and unsuitability of design features for people that require the use of mobility equipment impacting independent movement.
+Consequently LHA (SL and Platinum) was no longer considered to be suitable for use for NDIS SDA post the 2019 introduction of the NDIS SDA Design Standards for new SDA dwellings.

 1. Dwelling Access

-• Both permit access from site boundary by means of walkways and ramps.
+• Both permit access from the site boundary by means of walkways and ramps.

 • For Class 2 (residential flat buildings), both defer to the NCC requirements for access from the site boundary